zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ```

 ## 💡 Conclusion
-In this post you've learned how to convert vanilly PyTorch codes that exists in tutorials into something ready for production.
+In this post you've learned how to -

-What if you're not using PyTorch?
++ Transform a vanilla PyTorch code into ZenML pipelines.
++ Visualize the pipeline on an interactive dashboard.
++ Use the Weights & Biases experiment tracker to track results and share them.
++ Switch to other experiment trackers such as Tensorboard and MLflow with little code changes.

+You've seen how convert vanilla PyTorch codes into production ready pipelines.
+But, not everyone is using PyTorch.
 The good news is that the steps are not very different whether you're converting from PyTorch or Tensorflow or Scikit-learn.
-As long as you can structure the codes into steps and pipelines, it should work.
+As long as you structure the codes into steps and pipelines, it should work.
+My hope is that this post laid down the key ideas and concepts on how to do it.

 Where to go next?
 If you're starting out with ZenML we recommend checking our of [quickstart](https://github.com/zenml-io/zenml/tree/main/examples/quickstart) here to learn more.

+Questions?
+Join our Slack channel.